- Eating junk food can contribute to weight gain. This makes it more difficult for people with diabetes to regulate blood sugar levels.

 - Don’t fall into the trap of ordering a deluxe or super-sized food option because it’s a good money value.
 It may save you money, but it doesn’t save on calories, sugar, or fat consumption.

-- Avoid fried foods, and opt instead for grilled or broiled.
+- Avoid fried foods and go for grilled or broiled instead.
 Choose lean meats such as turkey or chicken breast.

 - Watch the condiments.
 Mustard is healthier than mayonnaise, ketchup, or rich sauces.

-- In the morning, stick with buns, bread, or English muffins, which are lower in calories and fat than croissants or biscuits.
+- In the morning, stick with whole-grain high fiber buns, bread, or English muffins, which are lower in calories and fat.

 - Order your burger without cheese, which has additional calories and fat.

-- Salad bars are good, but limit the high fat toppings such as dressings, bacon, cheese, and croutons.
-Load up on carrots, peppers, onions, broccoli, cauliflower, and celery instead.
+- Salad bars are good, but limit toppings such as bacon and cheese.
+Choose healthier fat options such as nuts, seeds, and avocado.
+Load up on carrots, peppers, onions, broccoli, cauliflower, and celery as well as greens.

-- If eating pizza, choose thin crust and veggie toppings.
+- If eating pizza, choose whole-wheat thin crust and veggie toppings.